Senth/tubeshelf/README.md

 No Google account required.
 No algorithm.
 No tracking.
 Just your subscriptions in order.

+## Similar Projects

+- **[Enriched RSS](https://gitlab.com/sila_point/enriched-rss)** - A project with similar goals of enhancing feed experiences.
+Inspiration on solving the challenge of duration metadata.

 ## License

 This project is licensed under [AGPL-3.0 License](LICENSE).